kelvinlegacy/mission23_wiki/Soundtrack-of-the-#GreatStorm.md

 ### Concerning Past + Future Conquests

 * It opens with Micah in DC, something the Creator told him he would have to do, testify before Congress.
     - “D tuned kettle drum” gives a big hint about things.
+Watch the drum (what’s printed on it) in “Beat, beat my heart.”
 * Then TomTom is on their private plane with the kids (something the Creator confirmed for Micah after he started listening with “new ears”).
 * Then the newly alone Main whines about crossing the line.
 * TomTom ponders while on vacation in the North Atlantic, he’s a Viking at heart.